 I missed my connecting flight (or my flight was canceled) and it’s the airline’s fault!

 Oh man, that totally sucks!
 I hate to hear that!
-In the case of missing a connecting flight that was the fault of the airline, they will work this out for you.
+In the case of missing a connecting flight that was the fault of the airline (and not a weather related delay), they will work this out for you.

 If this is not an option, in some cases they may even book you on another airline so you can continue to your destination.
 If the flight delay was weather-related, though, they may not offer any compensation for a room or food.
 Hopefully, you bought travel insurance!